icopy-site/awesome-cn/docs/awesome/awesome-circuitpython.md

 - [Adafruit Blinka - SBC Compatibility](https://learn.adafruit.com/circuitpython-on-raspberrypi-linux?view=all) - CircuitPython Libraries on Raspberry Pi and other compatible single-board computers (SBC) running Linux.
 - [Awesome List for the RP2040 Macropad](https://github.com/prcutler/awesome-macropad) - A list of awesome Macropad applications, macros, 3D printed plans, and more.
 - [Tod Kurt's CircuitPython Tips and Tricks](https://github.com/todbot/circuitpython-tricks) - A collection of tips and tricks for CircuitPython.
 Also available as an Adafruit [Learn Guide](https://learn.adafruit.com/todbot-circuitpython-tricks?view=all).
+- [Tod Kurt's CircuitPython `synthio` Tips and Tricks](https://github.com/todbot/circuitpython-synthio-tricks) - More tips and tricks from Tod Kurt about CircuitPython's `synthio` library.

 ## Frameworks